 Past studies have also shown that it’s good for couples to deal with stress together, and making goals as a couple can work better than making them alone.
 This study isn’t only applicable to older couples either – young couples can be affected by stress in their marriage too.

-The finding is published in the Journals of Gerontology: Social Sciences.
+The full details of this study can be found in the Journals of Gerontology: Social Sciences.